 To enable our technical staff to prepare for the major spring special exhibition “High on luxury.
 Lost treasures from the Roman Empire”, it has been necessary for us to close certain rooms for a brief period.
 This includes Rooms 56-60, which will be closed from 9th February to 2nd March 2018.
-These rooms contain elements of the exhibition “French Painting”.
+These rooms contain elements of the exhibition “French Painting” with paintings from the period 1889-1968.
 The greater part of the museum will, however remain open as usual, and it will still be possible to immerse oneself in the art and culture of millennia.

 Manet, Degas, Monet, Cézanne, van Gogh, Gauguin… the Glyptotek’s collection of French painting contains works by some of the greatest figures in art, just as it covers one of the most hectic epochs in art history.
 With over 200 works the exhibition displays the artistic diversity, which poured forth from France in the years 1809-1950.
 Through an original presentation of famous masterpieces and rarely seen major works the exhibition presents a visual narrative of 150 years of art which never manages to put down roots, and, for the same reason, is suffused with intensity and invention.